zapier/zapier-platform-cli/README-source.md

 *Q: How does deduplication work?*

-A: Each time a polling zap runs, Zapier needs to decide which of the items in the response should trigger the zap.
+A: Each time a polling Zap runs, Zapier needs to decide which of the items in the response should trigger the zap.
 To do this, we compare the `id`s to all those we've seen before, trigger on new objects, and update the list of seen `id`s.
-When a zap is turned on, we initialize the list of seen `id`s with a single poll.
+When a Zap is turned on, we initialize the list of seen `id`s with a single poll.
 When it's turned off, we clear that list.
 For this reason, it's important that calls to a polling endpoint always return the newest items.

 For example, the initial poll returns objects 4, 5, and 6 (where a higher `id` is newer).
 If a later poll increases the limit and returns objects 1-6, then 1, 2, and 3 will be (incorrectly) treated like new objects.